YijiaXiong/yijiaxiong.github.io/tof.md

 A few representive mass spectra of Acetonitrile under different strong-field caused by femtosecond laser.
 ![Acn](figs/acn.png)

-The simulated result calculated by my program showed a good fit of the experimental data.
+A transfer matrix algorithm was used to simulate the result.
+The program was also written in Borland C++.
+The simulated curve fitted the experimental data well.
 ![Ketones](figs/ketones.png)